 - 1 Ms Ang Bee Lian delivering a presentation on how to engage volunteers - 2 Mr Eugene Heng shares his passion for the environment - 3 The volunteer community gathers for a shot: (Left to right) Gardens by the Bay volunteer manager Ms Woon Ling Ling, NParks volunteer Mr Tham Pui San and Director of Social Welfare at the Ministry of Social & Family Development Ms Ang Bee Lian - 4 Participants networking during lunch It's definitely a good start!
-Having decision makers in one room to hear, discuss and share about their volunteer schemes is something very powerful and can lead to progress in this area. " Walking the talk A Volunteer Leadership Seminar would not be complete without a volunteering experience, since the volunteer community is, by nature, hands-on.
+Having decision makers in one room to hear, discuss and share about their volunteer schemes is something very powerful and can lead to progress in this area. " -Sunshine Sim, AD (Coastal Parks), NParks Walking the talk A Volunteer Leadership Seminar would not be complete without a volunteering experience, since the volunteer community is, by nature, hands-on.
 After lunch, the seminar rounded off with a learning journey organised by WWS.
 Having the option of either a bike or boat patrol, participants got down to doing their bit for the environment by cleaning the waterfront along Kallang river stretching to the Singapore River.
 Guided by the WWS volunteers, the participants learnt about the often unseen yet adverse impact of litter on the environment.
 The learning journey also provided them the opportunity to draw in the sights and sounds that the surrounding nature offered.
 While the litter picking activity drew curious stares from the public, it was also a way to raise awareness that everyone has a role in keeping our environment clean.
-For the volunteer managers, it was also about witnessing first-hand how another organisation manages and engages its volunteers as well as the roles and tasks they are entrusted with.
+For the volunteers as well as the roles and tasks they are entrusted with.